 It also includes the preparation of documents or forms in any format and the electronic transmission of documents, invoices, bills, or parts thereof, intended to be filed with U.S. Customs and Border Protection (CBP) in furtherance of such activities, whether or not signed or filed by the preparer, or activities relating to such preparation, but does not include the mere electronic transmission of data received for transmission to Customs.

 No person may conduct customs business (other than solely on behalf of that person) unless that person holds a valid customs broker’s license issued by the Secretary.

 Customs brokers can also help shippers with:

-Hiring a company that is both a freight forwarder and a customs broker can make the import and export process convenient and seamless due to its ability to provide door to door service.
+Hiring a company that is both a freight forwarder and a customs broker can make the import and export process convenient and seamless due to its ability to provide door-to-door service.
 This includes securing the transportation space, gathering necessary paperwork, clearing the goods and arranging the final delivery.

-An international logistics partner that is both a freight forwarder and customs broker can also help importers and exporters make intelligent routing and mode selections to produce economical solutions that meet the delivery time frame.
+An international logistics partner that is both a freight forwarder and customs broker can also help importers and exporters make intelligent routing and mode selections to produce the most economical solutions that meet the delivery time frame.
 Additionally, a freight forwarder and customs broker combo can help an importer or exporter understand and select an optimal Incoterm based on the desired amount of risk and responsibility.